freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

     - reindex.
     - update any saved queries from caseNumber --> docketNumber
  - dumps are updated.
 Need to delete old ones, and test that empty attributes don't cause the entire doc not to show up.
-Once tested, notify mailing list and Malamud.
+Once tested, tackle the bug about bad various bad bits of data in the case names, thennotify mailing list and Malamud.
  - Add courts to the DB using the admin interface or manage.py loaddata
  - Add the entire f2 from resource.org, and point script at it.